The FAQs listed below contain general information about Article 9, Section 230 of the Labor Law.

 Q: What occupations does a "building service employee" include?

 A: A "building service employee" includes but is not limited, to, watchman, guard, doorman, building cleaner, porter, janitor, gardener, groundskeeper, stationary fireman, elevator operator and starter, window cleaner, and occupations relating to the collection of garbage or refuse, and to the transportation of office furniture and equipment, and the transportation and delivery of fossil fuel.
+However, a "building service employee" does not include any employee to whom the provisions of Article 8 are applicable.

 Q: What is considered a Public Agency?